haiigas/haiigas/README.md

 #### About me

 - :telescope: I’m currently working at [PT.
 Pratama Solusi Teknologi](https://pratamatechsolution.co.id) as CEO & Founder.
-- :pushpin: I also work in PT.
-Indo Training Competence as CEO & Founder.
 - :school: I graduated from STT Bandung with a S.Kom degree majoring in Informatics Engineering.
 - :mailbox: How to reach me? [office@pratamatechsolution.co.id](mailto:office@pratamatechsolution.co.id?subject=Reach%20From%20Github).